FunkyFedora/Group-Project-1-Classic-Game-Challenge/README.md

 Movement:

 Players only control the human avatar.
 The player can only move up, down, left, and right using the arrow keys on the keyboard.
 The player can only move on the road and cannot go over any of the buildings or tan boundary.

+There is a hole on each side of the map that connect to each other.
+If the player going into one of the holes, they will be at the other hole connected to it.
+This allows players to easily escape the zombies.